29th WANAKA AUTUMN ART SCHOOL

 (Upper Clutha Community Arts Council)

-For this, our 28th annual school, we’re delighted to offer you an exciting programme with highly talented tutors from New Zealand, USA and Australia.
+For our 29th annual school next year , we will be offering you an exciting programme of 16 classes with highly talented tutors from New Zealand, USA and Australia.
 Some are new to us, others are returning from previous years.

 The school is based at the modern Mt Aspiring College campus with practical classes exploring the district.
 We look forward to a stimulating week in the stunning autumn environs of Wanaka – an opportunity for learning and exchanging ideas and techniques as well as meeting a variety of people with diverse interests.